uzma4794/uzma4794/README.md

-##About me
+### About me

 Hello, I'm Uzma Waheed, mother of two baby boys also working as Lecturer in the Department of Computer Science and Information Technology in Govt.
 Sadiq College Women University, Bahawalpur, Punjab.

+_I'm ordinary person trying to improve myself in Coding and Data Structures and Analysis._

+ 📫 Connect me on
+This site was built using [Linkedin](https://www.linkedin.com/in/uzma-waheed-1366aa5b/)

 <!--